open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 fetch all pods information.
 In order to do that, we will create a `ClusterRole` with the necessary permissions.

-Here are the minimum permissions required for make k8sattributes processor
+Here are the minimum permissions required to make the `k8sattributesprocessor`
-works:
+work:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1